1109akshatverma/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 # Introduction

-Today you will learn about various key features of Microsoft Fabric.
+Today, you will learn about various key features of Microsoft Fabric.
 This is an introductory workshop intended to introduce you to the various product experiences and items available in Fabric.
 By the end of this workshop, you will learn how to use Lakehouse, Dataflow Gen2, Data